Nonlinear2/lyapunov-fractals/README.md

 ### Video generation
 Running the file `generate_fractal_video.py` creates and stores a gif cycling through slices of a 3D lyapunov fractal in the z direction.
 ### Interactive pygame window
 Running the file `fractal_zoom.py` opens a pygame window with a fractal.
-To zoom, keep the left mouse button pressed.
-To dezoom, press the right mouse button.
-To cycle through the z values of the fractal, press tab.
+Press the left mouse button to zoom, the right mouse button to dezoom and tab to cycle through the z values of the fractal.
+To show the current coordinates, press space.

 # Details
 The main class is `ComputeFractals`.
 Its parameters are the following: